SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/amazon-vpc-flow.md

 7. Click **Start Streaming**.
 Wait a few minutes, and check to make sure your logs are flowing into Sumo.

-## Collect Amazon VPC Flow Logs using an AWS S3 Source
+## Collect Amazon VPC Flow Logs Using an AWS S3 Source

 This section has instructions for collecting Amazon VPC Flow Logs using an AWS S3 source.
 If you prefer to collect VPC logs using a CloudFormation template, see [Collect Amazon VPC Flow Logs using a CloudFormation Template](#Collect-Amazon-VPC-Flow-Logs-from-CloudWatch-Using-CloudFormation).